eda-ricercatore/SienaLaTeX/notes/bibtex-notes.md

 ###	Using **crossref**

 Use **crossref** for BibTeX entries using the BibTeX entry type **inproceedings** to share information about the conference proceedings without having to copy and paste fields that are commonly shared by articles/papers in conference proceedings [Carter2017] \cite[\S12.2.3, pp. 234]{Kopka2004}.
-It might not work with BibTeX entry types **inbook** and **incollection** for parts, subsections, sections, and chapters of books; this is not mentioned, and **crossref** is probably not supported for these BibTeX entry types.
+It might not work with BibTeX entry types **inbook** and **incollection** for parts, subsections, sections, and chapters of books; this is not specified in BibTeX specifications/references, and **crossref** is probably not supported for these BibTeX entry types.